hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Self-Normalized estimators
 ----------
-Self-normalized estimators :cite:`kallus2019intrinsically` aims to reduce the scale of importance weight for the variance reduction purpose.
+Self-normalized estimators :cite:`kallus2019intrinsically` aim to reduce the scale of importance weight for the variance reduction purpose.
 Specifically, it substitute importance weight :math:`w_{\ast}` as follows.

 .. math::